Use plain text email

 This document can serve as an additional guide to email communication etiquette.

-Why is plaintext better than HTML?
+Why is plain text better than HTML?

 HTML emails are mainly used for marketing - that is, emails you probably don't want to see in the first place.
 The few advantages they offer for end-users, such as links, inline images, and bold or italic text, aren't worth the trade-off.